 What about spending your next Valentine's Day in Tuscany?
 Maybe you’re already in Italy with the one you love and you're looking for some special spots.

-Anyhow, here are many romantic places in Tuscany and here are some of them!
+There are many romantic places in Tuscany and here are some of them!

 In Tuscany there is an actual "village of love": Lucignano, in the hills between Arezzo and Siena.
 A small walled medieval town, whose museum holds the only example in the world of a tree-shaped reliquary: the Golden Tree, also known as the Tree of Love.
-It’s a sculpture in gilded copper and silver, over two meters high and shaped like a tree, with gold leaves, crystals and corals falling from the branches.
-Tradition has it that in front of this masterpiece of the goldsmith, couples are to exchange vows of eternal love.
+It’s a sculpture in gilded copper and silver, over two meters high and shaped like a tree, with golden leaves, crystals and corals falling from the branches.
+Tradition has it that in front of this masterpiece, couples are used to exchange vows of eternal love.

 If rain doesn't ruin your plans, a walk in one of Tuscany’s historic gardens will grant you a good time, providing the perfect backdrop for your romantic photos.
 Just a couple of examples can be the Boboli and Bardini gardens in Florence.
 But check out the Medicean Pratolino park with its Villa Demidoff, too.
 It's just outside Florence, with its artificial grottos, fountains and the colossal statue by Giambologna - the giant of the Apennine - with a smat lake before it.

 And let's not forget the other stunning parks and gardens belonging to the Medici villas, like Castello, whose garden is considered the first example of Italian-style garden, with its geometric flowerbeds, fountains, grottos, fountains and statues.